walles/px/README.rst

 * Run CI on both Python 2 and Python 3
 * In the details report, if the current process has a working directory that isn't ``/``, list all other processes that have the same working directory.
+* ptop: Load bar: Set foreground color in green section to black, white on green is hard to read.

 .. _the Output section: #output
 .. _Debian 10 Buster: https://wiki.debian.org/DebianBuster